AliMehdipour/INCUBATOR/README.md

 •  Improve and optimize the system according to the feedback received.

-A list of electronic devices that may be used for the smart incubator project using the Internet of Things are:
+<h3>A list of electronic devices that may be used for the smart incubator project using the Internet of Things are:</h3>

 1. Microcontroller: A microcontroller board such as Arduino or Raspberry Pi, which can be used to control the incubator and communicate with the server via the Internet.